Primary and Secondary Axes

-This document describes the difference between primary and secondary axes, and how secondary axes can be created and assigned to a series.
-Before you proceed with this document, you may wish to review the basics of using axes.
+This topic describes the difference between primary and secondary axes, and how secondary axes can be created and assigned to a series.
+Before you proceed, you may wish to review the following help topic: Axes Overview.

-For each chart, it is possible to plot only a single primary axis of each type (a single X-axis and a single Y-axis).
-However, in some scenarios these axes are not sufficient, and it is necessary to use secondary axes.
-Secondary axes are supported only for the most common diagram type - XY-Diagram 2D.
-This may be needed if, for example, it is required to display series of a significantly different range of values, or series with entirely different arguments (or values), within a single diagram.
+In a single chart, you can plot only one primary axis for each type (one X-axis and one Y-axis).
+If a single axis is not sufficient, you may require a secondary axis.
+The most common diagram type - the XY-Diagram 2D - supports secondary axes.
+Secondary axes may be required if, for example, you need to display series of a significantly different range of values, or series with entirely different arguments (or values), within a single diagram.

 Another common scenario when secondary axes are useful is when series are distributed among multiple panes.
-Most often, in this case it is necessary to plot a primary axis through all panes, and create a secondary axis for each additional pane.
-For more information on this, refer to the Panes Overview topic.
+In this instance, plot the primary axis across all panes, and create a secondary axis for each additional pane.
+For more information, refer to the following help topic: Panes Overview.

 A key difference between primary and secondary axes is that you can have only one primary axis, but you can create an unlimited number of secondary axes.

 Primary and secondary axes are similar in other aspects.
-This means that their appearance and layout can be customized in the same way, and they can have similar additional elements (such as grid lines, constant lines and titles).
-For general information about customizing axes, refer to Axes.
+Their appearance and layout can be customized in the same way, and they can have similar additional elements (such as grid lines, constant lines and titles).
+For general information about axis customization, refer to the following help topic: Axes.

 Add Secondary Axes